UWNETLAB/metaknowledge/_posts/docs/2016-06-16-metaknowledge.md

 <a name="diffusionAddCountsFromSource"></a><small></small>**[<ins>diffusionAddCountsFromSource</ins>]({{ site.baseurl }}{{ page.url }}#diffusionAddCountsFromSource)**(_grph, source, target, nodeType='citations', extraType=None, diffusionLabel='DiffusionCount', extraKeys=None, countsDict=None, extraMapping=None_):

 Does a diffusion using [`diffusionCount()`]({{ site.baseurl }}{{ page.url }}#diffusionCount) and updates _grph_ with it, using the nodes in the graph as keys in the diffusion, i.e. the source.
 The name of the attribute the counts are added to is given by _diffusionLabel_.
-If the graph is not composed of citations from the source and instead is another entry the tag for the entry needs to be given to _nodeType_.
-You can also change
+If the graph is not composed of citations from the source and instead is another tag _nodeType_ needs to be given the tag string.

 ###### Parameters